 Phase 2: Patio Paver installation

-I will create a separate post on exactly how we installed the pavers, as it was quite a lengthy process.
+I wrote a separate post about how we installed the pavers, as it was quite a lengthy process.
 We chose plain rectangular pavers to save some money, but went with a basketweave pattern for some added interest.
 It ended up being relatively easy to install and required very few cuts!
 Here are some photos of the before and after:

 During the install of the pavers, we also started working on the privacy fence.
 We dug holes for the concrete bases and attached the uprights for the fence to the concrete.